Skip to content

 Context /healthcare Here you are anchoring the API in the /healthcare context.
 This will become part of the name of the generated URL used by the client when sending requests to the Healthcare service.
 For example, setting the context to /healthcare means that the API will only handle HTTP requests where the URL path starts with http://host:port/healthcare.

-synapse API artifact
+create API artifact

 4. Click Create.
 This opens the Service Designer interface.